anbraten/led/README.md

   })

   Matrix.on('draw', () => {
-    // executed when your script should render leds
+    // executed when your plugin should render leds
   })
 }
 ```